sonjam111/EFGS_2019/README.md

 # EFGS_2019
 files for session 3 B Part 1

-hiv_report.Rmd contains a generic script to produce a report with info about HIV prevalence and other variables for a continent and year as sepcifie in the YAML header.
+hiv_report.Rmd contains a generic script to produce a report with info about HIV prevalence and other variables for a continent and year as specified in the YAML header.

 hiv_wb_new.xlsx is the data needed (Excel workbook)